 Welcome to the photo blog for The Brain Scoop.
-My name is Emily, and I’m the host of the educational YouTube channel based out of the Chicago Field Museum, formerly filmed in the University of Montana Zoological Museum (UMZM).
+My name is Emily, and I’m the host of the educational YouTube channel based out of the The Field Museum in Chicago, Illinois, formerly filmed in the University of Montana Zoological Museum (UMZM).

 The purpose of this blog and TBS is to share with the public the behind-the-scenes work of one of the largest natural history museums in the world.